Code-Institute-Submissions/boshea5--Time-Talks-Code-Institute-Project-1-HTML-CSS/README.md

 * ### Footer

     * Contains social media links.
 To enhance the UX the links open in other tabs.
-    * The social media presence will help the user contact Time Talks as opposed to the 3 retailers and will also encourage them to connect with Wawas Woods.
+    * The social media presence will help the user contact Time Talks as opposed to the 3 retailers and will also encourage them to connect with Time Talks.

 [Footer image]![C24E7FF2-A36F-49B0-A200-9B2C2EF60C20_4_5005_c](https://user-images.githubusercontent.com/96124619/148579285-c78e4cf9-a234-402d-bb00-bb12c538c977.jpeg)